-The remuneration of the Board is decided by the shareholders at the AGM of the Company.
-The level of compensation to the members of the Board reflects the responsibility, expertise, and the level of activity in both the Board.
+The remuneration of the Board is decided by the shareholders at the Annual General Meeting of the Company.
+The level of compensation to the members of the Board reflects the responsibility, expertise, and the level of activity.
 The remuneration is not linked to the Company's performance and the Company does not grant share options to members of the Board.

-During the year, none of the members of the Board and/or companies with whom the Board members are associated, have taken on specific paid assignments for the Group in addition to their appointments as members of the Board.
+During the year, none of the members of the Board and/or companies with whom the Board members are associated, have taken on paid assignments for the OR III Group in addition to their appointments as members of the Board.